AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ## Adobe Commerce HIPAA-Ready

 Adobe Commerce HIPAA-Ready has additional features and functionalities that allow merchants to comply with their respective HIPAA obligations.
 You can install the Adobe Commerce Hipaa Ready (magento/hipaa-ee) module to your Adobe Commerce on cloud infrastructure.
 There are some features that also have to be disabled to be compliant with HIPAA.

+*These materials are intended for informational purposes only.
+Provision of this information does not entitle the recipient to any contractual or other rights.
+Furthermore, while efforts have been made to assure the accuracy of the information as of the date it has been provided, no representation is made that such information is accurate and complete, and Adobe undertakes no obligation to update this information as the law or Adobe’s products change.
+Additionally, this document is not to be distributed to any party other than the intended recipient without written consent from Adobe.*

 ## [Action Logs](https://experienceleague.adobe.com/docs/commerce-admin/systems/action-logs/action-log.html?lang=en)